 - Transportation and Transit: There was concern about increased traffic congestion, including cutting through neighbourhood streets.
-The ability of transit capacity to meet need was questioned, and there was an interest in providing for bus turnaround space on-site. - Social housing: Consolidation of the social housing onto a single large parcel was an area of concern for some.
+The ability of transit capacity to meet need was questioned, and there was an interest in providing for bus turnaround space on-site.
+A concern was raised about the need for broader transportation planning work along Oak Street. - Social housing: Consolidation of the social housing onto a single large parcel was an area of concern for some.
 There was a desire to ensure good, high-quality urban design for the buildings so they will not stand out as social housing.
 There was also a concern about stigmatization of the social housing residents and a lack of social integration. - Lack of retail space and community facilities: Some comments expressed an interest in further additional retail space.
 Further, there was interest in additional community facilities beyond the park and childcare facility.